Hornbill-Docs/hdoc-guide/hdoc-guide/hdocbook/markdown.md

 - .png
 - .svg

-For illustrations, flow diagrams and info graphics, we recommend you have your graphic designer use SVG format, and follow the [Hornbill Graphics and Illustration Style Guide](/_books/hdoc-guide/writing-style-guide#graphics-and-illustrations) in order to ensure that images scale properly for screen, print and PDF, and in the case of screen rendering look high quality in both light and dark screen rendering mode.
+For illustrations, flow diagrams and info graphics, we recommend you have your graphic designer use SVG format, and follow the [Hornbill Graphics and Illustration Style Guide](/_books/hdoc-guide/writing-style-guide#graphics-and-illustrations) in order to ensure that images scale properly for screen, print and PDF, and in the case of screen rendering look high-quality in both light and dark screen rendering modes.

 The basic Markdown syntax you should use to embed an image in your content is: